AbdullahProjects/Food_Restaurant_Mobile_App/README.md

 # Restaurant Mobile App 🍽️

 ## Overview
 Welcome to the **Restaurant Mobile App** repository!
-This app allows users to browse menus, order food, wishlist food, and manage their profiles seamlessly.
+This app allows users to browse menus, see popular foods of restaurant, order food, wishlist their favourite food, and manage their profiles easily with editing feature.
 It’s designed for both Android and iOS using cutting-edge technologies like **Flutter**, **Dart**, and **Firebase**.

 ---